Chapter Contents

 - State-of-the-Art – Active Deorbit Systems (13.4)

 Orbital space debris has been a known issue, and there has been ongoing research in this field.
-It is now a hot topic item and the Orbital Debris Regulations section provides a comprehensive understanding of the current policy regulations for deorbit mitigations, when they were initiated, and the organizations that implement space orbiting debris regulations.
-The Passive and Active Deorbit System sections contain technology description, summary table of devices; and previous, current and planned missions.
-This chapter provides a comprehensive guide to existing commercial technologies and technology demonstrations for both methods, and the authors have attempted to highlight technology gaps within existing deorbiting capabilities and current development status on each deorbit method.
+It is now a hot topic item, and the Orbital Debris Regulations section provides an overview of current policies for deorbit mitigations, their origins, and the organizations responsible for implementing orbital debris regulations.
+The Passive and Active Deorbit System sections contain technology descriptions, summary tables of devices, and previous, current, and planned missions.
+This chapter provides a comprehensive guide to existing commercial technologies and technology demonstrations for both methods, and the authors have attempted to highlight technology gaps and the current development status of each deorbit method.

 Definitions

-- Disposal refers to removal of spacecraft from orbital environment.
+- Disposal refers to removal of spacecraft from the orbital environment.

 - Decay refers to a gradual decrease of the distance between a spacecraft and the Earth.